arittASinha2003/QuizCapital/README.md

 # Capital City Quiz Application

-The Capital City Quiz Application is a `Node.js` web application that quizzes users on the capital cities of various states of India, stored in `Azure SQL Database`.
+The Capital City Quiz Application is a `Node.js` web application that quizzes users on the capital cities of various states of India, stored in `MongoDB Atlas`.
 Users can specify the number of questions they want to attempt, and the quiz will end either when the specified number of questions has been answered or when a wrong answer is given.

-Azure Web App Link: [Click Here](https://quizjs.azurewebsites.net/)
+Quiz Web App Link: [Click Here](https://quizcapital.onrender.com/)

 ## Features